 While I wouldn’t go so far as to say this is *healthy*, it does use a different approach to thickening compared to many soups that use a roux base.
-So, if you’re eating gluten-free, this could work well for you (although I can’t guarantee that the Beef Base I used is gluten free).
+So, if you’re eating gluten-free, this could work well for you (although I did not use gluten free beef base, Minor’s does make a gluten free beef base).

 Start with 1 cup of water, the stems from some large (or small if you prefer!) mushrooms, and 3/4 cup dried mushrooms.
 I used fresh and dried Portabella mushrooms.